-You are a person with Parkinson's who may be aware of problems with turning and falls as part of your Parkinson's.
+You are a healthcare professional with expertise in treating Parkinson's.
 You have indicated that you are interested in taking part in this study

 Do I have to take part?

 No, it is entirely up to you whether you choose to take part.
 If you do decide to participate, you will be asked to sign a consent form, but you will still be free to withdraw from the study at any time without giving a reason.
 Choosing not to take part or withdrawing from the study will not impact on any care you are currently receiving or that you may receive in the future.